 Mission of Wasatch Behavioral Health

 The mission of Wasatch Behavioral Health is to provide comprehensive behavioral health care services with professional excellence, to improve, enhance and positively impact the well-being, recovery and quality of life of individuals who experience mental illness or behavioral disabilities.
 Wasatch Behavioral Health will also provide community education and information services to combat ignorance and stigma associated with mental illness, and promote and champion awareness of the reality, commonality and effectiveness of treatment for these disorders.

 The main offices of Wasatch Behavioral Health are located at the Westpark Building at 750 North Freedom Boulevard in Provo near the center of Utah County.
 The main office building houses the administrative offices, the Westpark Family Clinic, Representative Payee Services, Psychological Assessment Services, Medical Services, and the Mountainlands Community Health Center.
 Wasatch Behavioral Health has multiple family clinics throughout Utah County and Wasatch County located in: American Fork, Provo (2), Payson, and Heber City.

-The Parkview Campus (in Provo) houses several programs and buildings, including: the Provo Family Clinic: IRT, an intensive residential treatment facility for adults; the Recovery Outreach Center (Crisis Services); Youth Day Treatment; Mapleview, residential apartments for adults; Park View, a youth administrative and multipurpose facility; Vantage Point, a short term residential treatment program for youth and New Vista, an outpatient treatment program for teens with sexual behavior issues.
+The Parkview Campus (in Provo) houses several programs and buildings, including: the Provo Family Clinic; the Recovery Outreach Center (Crisis Services); Youth Day Treatment; Mapleview, residential apartments for adults; Parkview, a youth administrative and multipurpose facility; Vantage Point, a short term residential treatment program for youth and New Vista, an outpatient treatment program for teens with trauma and sexual behavior issues.

 Located on the South Provo Campus are: Supported Housing Services, Wasatch House (an ICCD Accredited Clubhouse program), and Mountain Peaks Counseling (outpatient services for those with insurance other than Medicaid).
 Other specialized programs for adults, children, and teens are located throughout Utah County

 The major populations served are Medicaid recipients, people with acute or severe emotional problems and other low-income families of whom a majority are white.
-A total of just over 10,400 individuals receive services each year, a number which is growing nearly every year.
+Nearly 11,000 individuals receive services each year, a number which is growing nearly every year.
 Minorities served include mostly Pacific Islanders, Native Americans and Hispanics; however, African Americans, Asians and others are also represented to a smaller degree.